4/23/2025

 speaker

-just over on the buyback, you know, you got pretty active here in the period.
-I wonder if you're moving forward with the stock trading below, where activity got done in the quarter.
+And then just to shift a little bit, just over on a or it's a buyback, you know, you got pretty active here in the period.
+So what are your thoughts moving forward with the stock trading below where activity got done in the quarter?
 Can we see this type of pace continue or perhaps even pick up in the event growth does come in a little bit slower through the duration of the year?

 speaker

-Yeah, certainly on our radar, Justin.
-I mean, given where the stock's been trading, you know, had we not been in blackout for earnings, I think you would have probably seen even more activity.
+Yeah, it's certainly on our radar, Justin.
+I mean, given where the stock's been trading, You know, had we not been in blackout for earnings, I think you would have probably seen even more activity.
 So definitely something we're looking at.
-Obviously, we're trying to balance it with organic growth goals and other constraints, but I think it's something we'll continue to, you know, have at the forefront of our radar in terms of capital management going forward, at least, you know, while the stock is trading, you know, in the current range.
+Obviously, we're trying to balance it with organic growth goals and other constraints.
+But I think it's something we'll continue to, you know, have at the forefront of our radar in terms of capital management going forward, at least. you know, while the stock is trading, you know, in the current range, so.

 speaker